5 Rethinking: Chapter 4

 theme(panel.grid.minor.x = element_blank(),

-panel.grid.major.x = element_blank())
+panel.grid.major.x = element_blank())B-spline model:

 \[ \begin{array}{cccr} D_i & \sim & Normal( \mu_i, \sigma) & \textrm{[likelihood]}\\ \mu_i & = & \alpha + \sum_{k=1}^K w_k B_{k,i} & \textrm{[linear model]}\\ \alpha & \sim & Normal(100, 10) & \textrm{[$\alpha$ prior]}\\ w_i & \sim & Normal(0, 10) & \textrm{[w prior]}\\ \sigma & \sim & Exponential(1) & \textrm{[$\sigma$ prior]} \end{array} \]

-<- quap(
+model_cherry <- quap(

-model_cherry alist(
+alist(

-~ dnorm(mu, sigma),
+D ~ dnorm(mu, sigma),

-D <- a + B %*% w,
+mu <- a + B %*% w,

-mu ~ dnorm(100, 10),
+a ~ dnorm(100, 10),

-a ~ dnorm(0, 10),
+w ~ dnorm(0, 10),

-w ~ dexp(1)
+sigma ~ dexp(1)

-),data = list(D = data_cherry$doy, B = b_spline_cherry),
+data = list(D = data_cherry$doy, B = b_spline_cherry),

 start = list(w = rep(0, ncol(b_spline_cherry)))